CS-5100/Satellite/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    The required librabries to preprocess the TLE data and run the local search algorithms would be installed.
+    Installs required librabries to preprocess the TLE data and run the local search algorithms.

-    > **Note**: It is recommended to use a virtual environment to install the libraries to prevent any discrepancies with the existing libraries on your system.
+    > **Note**: It is recommended to use a [virtual environment](https://docs.python.org/3/library/venv.html) to install the libraries to prevent any discrepancies with the existing libraries on your system.

 ## Usage